 Enjoy your favorite holiday music

-Christmas is one of the few holidays that has a great deal of beautiful music associated with it.
+Christmas is one of the few holidays that has a great deal of beautiful holiday tunes associated with it.
 Put on some of your elderly loved one’s favorite Christmas songs and listen to them together.
 They can share their memories associated with it, or simply sing along.
+Read our blog to learn about 5 Amazing Benefits of Music for Older Adults.

 Make more of an event out of it by turning your listening session into Christmas karaoke.
 You don’t need a machine—just pull up YouTube on your television and look up karaoke for Christmas songs.
 There, you’ll find hundreds of options to sing along to.